Logo

 Data Snapshot: Final Summary

-After all moves are processed, game_analysis.summary is populated:
+After all moves are processed, game_analysis.summary contains:

 {